-The Adaptable Resolution Process is a voluntary process within Messiah University's Interpersonal Violence and Sexual Misconduct Policy that is grounded in Restorative Justice and allows respondents to accept responsibility for their behavior and/or potential harm.
+The Adaptable Resolution Process is a voluntary, formal process within Messiah University's Sex-based Discimination, Sexual Misconduct, and Interpersonal Violence Policy that is grounded in Restorative Justice practices and allows respondents to accept responsibility for their behavior and/or potential harm.
 It is considered at the request of the complainant, the approval of the Title IX Coordinator, and the agreement of the respondent.

-This process is not always an appropriate response option for allegations of interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking.
+This process is not always an appropriate response option for allegations of interpersonal violence, Sexbased harassment, hazing, sexual assault and/or stalking and is subject to approval through the Title IX Coordinator.